 There are many reasons why Workers’ Compensation settlement can seem to take a very long time.
 Those listed above are the main reasons.
 Without experienced counsel, a fair settlement is often not possible.

-If you have questions regarding your Workers’ Compensation case or would like to discuss whether or not your case can be settled, please feel free to contact our office.
+If you have questions regarding your New York workers’ compensation case or would like to discuss whether or not your case can be settled, please feel free to contact our office.